TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 }
 ```

-*  The only other problem found was a [`@typescript-eslint/no-duplicate-type-constituents`](https://typescript-eslint.io/rules/no-duplicate-type-constituents) where I'd declared a type in an overly verbose way as a misguided attempt to convey more meaning to human readers.
+The only other problem found was from the [`@typescript-eslint/no-duplicate-type-constituents`](https://typescript-eslint.io/rules/no-duplicate-type-constituents) rule, where I'd declared a type in an overly verbose way as a misguided attempt to convey more meaning to human readers.
 I removed the duplication.

 # Vitest 2

-* Looks like breaking changes only effect advanced configuration options that I'm not using
+Upgrading to Vitest 2 takes care of another four packages.
+Based on the [migration guide](https://vitest.dev/guide/migration.html), it looks like breaking changes only effect advanced configuration options that I'm not using.

 ```json
   "devDependencies": {